Thursday 22nd August 2024

 Wareham, Corfe Castle and Swanage are all in easy reach, and there are good walks in the immediate area.

 The site opens at 2pm on Thursday and closes on Tuesday.
-The stewards for this meet can be contacted by email at email@example.com, or by the Wessex mobile phone on 07340 248 577.
+The stewards for this meet can be contacted by email at firstname.lastname@example.org before the meet, or by the Wessex mobile phone on 07340 248 577 during the meet.

 Our usual ceilidh will be held on Saturday evening, starting at 19:30 in Furzebrook Village Hall, which is a ten minute walk from the site.